kafka-ops/julie/docs/config-values.rst

 Schema Management
 -----------
-If you plan to manage and deploy schemas with KTB, you must define the url to your Confluent Schema Registry as follows
+If you plan to manage and deploy schemas with Julie Ops, you must define the url to your Confluent Schema Registry as follows
 ::
     schema.registry.url = "http://localhost:8081"